Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

-\end{proposition} In spite of its appealing simplicity, the system \eqref{system1}, only involves marginal variances, i.e. second order structure \textit{restricted to the diagonal segment} $\left\{G(t,t) \; :\;0 \leq t \leq 1\right\}$.
-Moreover, such diagonal segment is at the \textit{boundary} of the domain of $G$, and is thus potentially subject to boundary effects when smoothing.
-Therefore, to circumvent this issue, we seek to replace the second equation appearing in \eqref{system1} by some deterministic PDE involving the \textit{entire} second order structure $\left\{G(s,t) \; :\;0 \leq s \leq t \leq 1\right\}$.
-Such a relation, cannot be obtained via direct application of It{\^o}'s formula, as it requires to consider the process at different points in time $s < t$.
+We seek to generalise the second equation appearing in \eqref{system1} by some deterministic PDE involving the \textit{entire} second order structure $\left\{G(t,s) \; :\;0 \leq t \leq s \leq 1\right\}$.
+Such a relation requires to consider the process at different points in time $s < t$, and hence cannot be obtained via direct application of It{\^o}'s formula.
 Nevertheless, we establish such result in Proposition \ref{prop:system2}, by an application of stopping times to It{\^o}'s formula.
-Indeed, it would appear that Proposition \ref{prop:system2} is original in applying It{\^o}'s formula to functions with two dimensional time points, i.e. $\phi (x,t,s)$ with $s,t \in [0,1] , x \in \mathbb{R}$.
+Indeed, it would appear that Proposition \ref{prop:system2} bears some novelty in applying It{\^o}'s formula to functions with two dimensional time points, i.e. $\phi (x,t,s)$ with $s,t \in [0,1] , x \in \mathbb{R}$.

 \begin{proposition} Assume \ref{cond:smoothness}.
 Then, $G(\cdot,\cdot ) \in \mathcal{C}^{d+1}(\bigtriangleup , \mathbb{R})$.
 Moreover: